 - No one wants to risk their career.

-Types of sacred cows
+Types of Sacred Cows

-In Sacred Cows Make the Best Burgers, the authors describe thirteen types of ‘sacred cows‘ (elephants) that can paralyze your organization and that no one wants to acknowledge, everything from time-wasting meetings to high technology that hinders rather than helps, from bad ethics to cavalier attitudes.
+In Sacred Cows Make the Best Burgers, the authors describe 13 types of ‘sacred cows‘ that can paralyze your organization and that no one wants to acknowledge, everything from time-wasting meetings to high technology that hinders rather than helps, from bad ethics to cavalier attitudes.
 Cows that I don’t remember being covered in this book include such things as:

 - Strategies that have become outdated